On the ineffectiveness of constant rotation in the primitive equations and their symmetry analysis: Conclusion

 In view of the remarks of the previous paragraph, despite we have not systematically followed the steps of group-invariant reduction, the results obtained are in a certain sense a substantial part of the exact solutions of the primitive equations that can be found by Lie reduction.
 A more detailed exposure of the group analysis of the system of primitive equations will be presented elsewhere.
+In the course of finding exact solutions of the primitive equations, the method of group foliations and constructing differential constraints for the primitive equations using differential invariants of their maximal Lie invariant algebra may be relevant.
+In~\cite{golo2004a,golo2004d}, these tools were applied to the Euler and Navier--Stokes equations for incompressible fluids.
+The maximal Lie invariance algebras of both these systems contain infinite-dimensional ideals of the same formal form as $\big\langle\XX(\boldsymbol\gamma),\ZZ(\alpha)\big\rangle$.

+The consideration of Section~\ref{sec:OnEquivTrans} creates a basis for a deeper group analysis of the primitive equations.
+At the same time, if we generalize the form of the arbitrary element~$J$ via allowing it to depend on other arguments like the temperature~$T$ or the vertical velocity component~$\omega$ or even to be a differential function, then this can leads to changing the corresponding usual and generalized equivalence algebras~$\mathfrak g^\sim$ and~$\mathfrak g^\sim_{\rm gen}$ and the corresponding algebra~$\mathfrak g_\spanindex$ underlying the group classification of the primitive equations.